 The City is a suburban community located in the western part of St. Louis County.
 The City is mostly residential with a wide variety of housing.
-The City is stable and for the most part fully developed, with a neighborhood commercial district consisting of 332 licensed businesses.
-While 49% of the revenues the City receives from the 1% county-wide sales tax are generated from businesses within the City limits, the remaining 51% is a distribution of the county sales tax revenues that are pooled.
+The City is stable and for the most part fully developed, with a neighborhood commercial district consisting of 331 licensed businesses.
+Sales taxes received from the 1% county-wide sales tax are generated in nearly equal proportions from businesses within the City limits and from a distribution of the county sales tax revenues that are pooled.
 This distribution is based on a per capita formula.
-The local economy continues to show growth in sales tax revenues.
-The City's median household income at \$82,685 is above that of the State, which is \$47,764, and St. Louis County, which is \$59,520.
-Unemployment in the City at 2.5% is below that of the State, which is 3.9%, and St. Louis County, which is 3.6%.
+The City's median household income at \$87,373 is above that of the State, which is \$48,173, and St. Louis County, which is \$59,755.
+Unemployment in the City at 2.6% is below that of the State, which is 3.9%, and St. Louis County, which is 3.6%.